fromsantanu/C-Language/pages/Chapter05-05.md

-# Chapter: Storage Classes in C
+# Storage Classes in C

 Storage classes in C define the **scope**, **lifetime**, **visibility**, and **default value** of variables.
 They control how variables are stored in memory, their accessibility, and their duration in the program.